facebookresearch/SlowFast/MODEL_ZOO.md

 ## ImageNet

 We also release the imagenet pretrained model if finetuning from ImageNet is preferred.
 The reported accuracy is obtained by center crop testing on the validation set.
+To load the pretrained ImageNet model for MViT, it is better to revert to an older commit version of this [repository](https://github.com/facebookresearch/SlowFast/tree/e04fba5b7aab16031220dc17699a796331f6e902).

 | architecture | depth |  Top1 |  Top5  |  model  | Config |
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |